Beginners' Guide to Adobe Photoshop – Page 4 of 4

 11 – Key Adobe Photoshop Blending Options

-In the Layers list, right-click on a layer, and select Blending Options (Adobe Photoshop 6.0 & Adobe Photoshop 7.0) or Effects (Adobe Photoshop 5.0.)
+In the Layers list, right-click on a layer, and select Blending Options.

 This is a picture of the left-hand portion of the Blending Options window that will appear.
-(The window is much smaller in Photoshop 5.0.)
+(This image is from an older version of Photoshop, but it looks very similar in newer versions.)

-Stroke is just another word for "outline".
+Stroke - Stroke is just another word for "outline".
 A Stroke is useful to make an object stand out from its background.
-(In Adobe Photoshop 5.0, this option doesn't exist.
-Use Outer Glow as an alternative.)

 12 – The end result